 Brief overview of Arthritis

 Picture this: you're seated in your favourite armchair, engrossed in a riveting novel.
-All is quiet save for the ticking of the clock, your faithful ally in marking the passage of time.
+All is quiet except for the ticking of the clock, your faithful ally in marking the passage of time.
 As you reach out for the steaming cup of tea on the table, a twinge in your hand brings a grimace to your face.
 It's not the first time you've felt this discomfort, and you find yourself wondering what might be the culprit behind this recurrent joint pain.

 Enter arthritis, the sneaky antagonist in our story.

 Now, you've certainly heard the term 'arthritis' bandied about, haven't you?
 It's often thrown into conversations when discussing aches and pains, especially those that seem to intensify with age.
 Yet, there's much more to this condition than you might realise.

 Arthritis, in its most distilled form, is an inflammation of one or more joints, leading to discomfort, pain, or stiffness.

 It's not a singular disease but rather a way of referring to joint pain or disease, which can present in more than 100 different types.
 Yes, you read that right: more than 100.
 No wonder this 'arthritis' character keeps popping up, eh?

 Why should you care to understand arthritis, you ask?
 Allow me to illuminate.

 It's not merely an ailment reserved for the elderly.
 Nor is it a single, uniform condition that strikes indiscriminately.
 Arthritis can afflict anyone, regardless of age or health status, and its various forms can present wildly differing symptoms and outcomes.